-Plan the tasks that need to be completed to deliver the project.
+Next, plan the tasks that need to be completed to deliver the project.
 The project will include the tasks below, but there might be other things you want to do to prepare and run your competition.

-- Arrange which groups are going to participate in the competition, if you haven't already. - Design a quiz and an energy saving checklist which you'll use to judge the competition. - Develop materials to publicise the competition before the event (so people know it's happening!) and after the competition (to share your achievements). - Visit the building(s) to run the competition, filling in the energy saving checklists and recording the quiz answers. - Assess the energy saving checklists and quiz answers to decide the winner of the competition. - Announce the winner and share the results of your competition. - Consider whether you need to recruit any extra helpers or volunteers to help produce materials or to run the competition on the day. - Anything else?
+- Design a quiz and an energy saving checklist which you'll use to judge the competition. - Develop materials to publicise the competition before the event (so people know it's happening!) and after the competition (to share your achievements). - Organise an awards ceremony to announce the winner of the competition. - Visit the groups to run the competition, filling in the energy saving checklists and recording the quiz answers. - Assess the energy saving checklists and quiz answers to decide the winner of the competition. - Announce the winner at the awards ceremony and share the results of your competition with the wider community. - Consider whether you need to recruit any extra helpers or volunteers to help run the competition on the day or to organise the awards ceremony. - Anything else?